JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

     let name: String
 }
 ```
-Just by adding `: Codable` to the structure declaration, swift will be able to [encode](https://developer.apple.com/documentation/swift/encodable/2893603-encode) or [decode](https://developer.apple.com/documentation/swift/decodable/2894081-init) _(AKA serialize)_ the model.
-However, the JSON this particular model would expect to decode _(or would produce by encoding)_ looks like:
+Just by adding `: Codable` to the structure declaration, Swift will be able to [encode](https://developer.apple.com/documentation/swift/encodable/2893603-encode) or [decode](https://developer.apple.com/documentation/swift/decodable/2894081-init) _(AKA serialize)_ the model.
+However, the JSON this particular model would expect looks like:

 ```json
 {